St Brigid's Church, Kilbirnie

 St Brigid's is the church for the Roman Catholic Parish of Kilbirnie, in the Diocese of Galloway in North Ayrshire, Scotland.

 History

+A group of Christians began worshipping there in 1858; the church and presbytery were built in simple Gothic style in 1862 and a school was opened in 1894.

 Fr Thomas P Lee was a young Irish priest ordained at All Hallows Missionary College in Dublin, Ireland; originally from Limerick.
 He first was sent in 1859 to be the resident priest in Kilbirnie in Ayrshire.
 He travelled by horse weekly from his base in Johnstone in the neighbouring county of Renfrewshire to Kilbirnie.
 Somehow he raised the money and found land to build his church and chose as the patron saint of the parish, St. Brigid (devotion to the poor).
 Opened in 1862, the modest structure was a Gothic styled rectangular building with a gallery, porch, vestry, confessional and a related presbytery.
+Fr Lee died two years later at the age of 33.